 I have observed similar behavior in many Windows apps — an email address copied from my Outlook address book can’t be pasted into a text field into the CRM app we use or IE. I think I know what’s happening — internally, Windows “knows” that the selected text is a URL or an email address, but refuses to offer that “object” as a plain-text string to an application that can handle it, but for the life of me I can’t figure out why that would be the default behavior.
 Anyone who had done a second of usability testing would realize how broken this behavior is.
 Can anyone defend this?
 Linux/Unix clipboard handling (via X11) is pretty basic, but at least you know that when you copy text, you’ve got text you can paste anywhere.

-Do you know the difference between a yankee and a damyankee?
+Q: What’s the difference between a car salesman and a computer

 — Joan McGalliard (firstname.lastname@example.org)